mimiyin/coding-for-emotional-impact/Syllabus.md

 ##### HW 3: 2-Part Assignment | [Post to HW Wiki](https://github.com/mimiyin/coding-for-emotional-impact/wiki/Homework)

 ##### Part 1 Due Mon Feb 17th
-- Take 1 of your 3 studies from last week and iterate on it by aiming for the physical characteristics assigned to you in class.
+- Take 1 of your 3 studies from last week and iterate on it by aiming for the physical characteristics assigned to it by your partner in class.
+[See notes](https://github.com/mimiyin/coding-for-emotional-impact/wiki/Week-3) for the complete list of characteristics with links to examples.
 - Post to your blog and write 1-2 sentences about what changed.

 ##### Part 2 Due Sun Feb 23rd